Learn a Language by Talking Online with These 5 Tools!

 Be a Friend

-So in a video language exchange, for example, make sure that you treat your buddy with respect—like, don’t take and take and make them feel like their only purpose in life is to teach you their language.
-Take turns.
+So in a video language exchange, for example, make sure that you treat your buddy with respect.
 Help them as much as you can, and be genuinely interested in them as a person.

 Ask them about their day.
-Talk about the movie you saw last night.
 Small talk is not only nice, it helps build trust.
 Don’t just dive into, “So, Ricardo, how do you conjugate this verb?
 How about this one?”

-When you take an interest in the popular culture, news, art and entertainment that appears alongside your target language, you’re showing your partner that you care enough to learn about parts of the world they live in.
-This makes it easy for you both to enjoy talking to each other and to learn language naturally along the way.
+When you take an interest in your target language’s media and culture, you’re showing your partner that you care enough to learn about parts of the world they live in.
+This makes it easy it’s easier for you both to enjoy talking to each other and to learn language naturally along the way.

 Be a real friend, and you might just have somebody who’ll help you for years.
 And, who knows, Ricardo might even pick you up at the airport when you land in Barcelona in the dead of night.